zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 python run_kubeflow_pipeline.py
 ```

-5. Configure port Forwarding and check the Kubeflow UI to see if the model is deployed and running! 🚀
+5. Configure port forwarding and check the Kubeflow UI to see if the model is deployed and running! 🚀

 ```bash
 kubectl --namespace kubeflow port-forward svc/ml-pipeline-ui 8080:80